logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 * Recovery Image -> 15gb
 * Dell Support -> 1.3gb

-I have resized my OS Windows partition with 500000 bytes, which leaves 447gb for Windows and 488gb for Arch Linux.
+I have resized my OS Windows partition with 500000 bytes, which leaves 447gb for Windows and 488gb for Arch Linux_

 **Step 3**
 Turn off the Fast Start-Up by [following this guide](https://www.windowscentral.com/how-disable-windows-10-fast-startup)